learn-co-students/phrg-ruby-collaborating-objects-lab-pca-000/README.md

 These are just a few hints and guidelines to help you through this lab.
 Rely on the guides here, refer to the previous Code Along on object relations, and **read the test output and test files**.
 Never forget to ask a question on Learn if you are stuck.
 Good luck!

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-ruby-collaborating-objects-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-ruby-collaborating-objects-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Ruby Collaborating Objects Lab</p>